 With her new role as Director back in SAIIE, her responsibilities are to continue helping in the Student Affairs department, as well as to work with the Planning and Development department in the decision-making process for upcoming projects, developing new strategies and ideas to improve our services for the students and to create potential partnerships with U.S. universities.

 "My number one passion is to travel to different parts of the world and getting to know their culture.
 To be able to be a small part of an unforgettable experience such as studying abroad is an honour.
 Seeing the students sad to leave Seville and us at the end of the semester means that we have done our job to show them that this city and this program are special".

-Sean Chipres graduated from the University of Wisconsin- Platteville with honors in an International Studies degree.
+Sean Chipres graduated from the University of Wisconsin- Platteville with honours in an International Studies degree.

 Prior to his studies in the US, he had received his entire education in Seville, Spain.
 He is fluent in Spanish, English and French.

 He began to work for the Spanish-American Institute of International Education in 2001 as the Assistant Student Affairs department.
-In January 2005 he became Director Student Affairs.
-In 2010 he was promoted to Program Manager till now.
+In January 2005 he became Director of Student Affairs.
+In 2010 he was promoted to Program Manager until now.